sjmulder/ticket-toolbox/README.md

 example, "blocked by" becomes a "Successor" relation.

 Tickets are matched by looking for the Jira key in the title.
 Existing relations are kept and no duplicates created.
+Errors are reported but not fatal.

 Options:
  - **-v** or **--verbose**: print additional debug info.